mkathia/bandit-tutorial/README.md

 ## 4.4 Test Plugins

 Bandit allows you to write your own plugins to check for specific security issues in your code.
-You can create a new plugin by creating a new Python file in the `bandit/plugins` directory and implementing the `check` method.
+You can create a new plugin by creating a new Python file in the `bandit/plugins` directory.
 Here is an example of a simple Bandit plugin:

 ```python
 import bandit